-Penalties: Penalties for violating the PIA range from a civil lawsuit against the city or a city official to the imposition of fines and incarceration.
+Penalties - Penalties for violating the PIA range from a civil lawsuit against the city or a city official to the imposition of fines and incarceration.

-There are three general criminal provisions under the PIA, including:
+There are three general prohibitions carrying criminal penalties under the PIA, including:

-- (1) Refusing to provide public information; - (2) Providing confidential information; and - (3) Destroying government information improperly.
+(1) Refusing to provide public information;

+- (2) Providing confidential information; and - (3) Destroying government information improperly.